2019 Year-End Tax Planning Letter

 Revisit Your Estate and Gift Planning Strategies

-Taxpayers are permitted to make annual tax-free gifts of up to $15,000 per recipient ($30,000, if married) without filing a gift tax return ($15,000 a year for 2019).
+Taxpayers are permitted to make annual tax-free gifts of up to $15,000 per recipient ($30,000, if married) without filing a gift tax return.
 By making these gifts annually, taxpayers can transfer significant wealth out of their estate without using any of their lifetime exclusions.